-By: Heather Hester, Former High School PBL Facilitator for CSA New Tech
+By: Heather Hester, Former High School PBL Facilitator

 The six years of teaching in a traditional school before crossing over to PBL taught me many lessons.
 One of the most important was that no matter how well prepared I was, how many bullet points I used on my handout, how many questions I anticipated, I still did not know the answers to all of the inquiries my students would make on the day I introduced a new project.

 My trusting leap into the PBL world led to all sorts of freedom, especially on the day of a new project.
 A well-planned entry event should never lead the students to all of the answers, but rather to the questions I used to dread.
 Documents, scripts, letters and community partner visits should be sprinkled with the breadcrumbs (clues that hint at content and skills the kids will need to know in order to successfully complete the project) that will invoke curiosity and a true longing for information.
 No longer do I need to worry about not being able to answer all of their questions.
 Instead, I worry if they do not ask enough of the right kinds of questions.

 One of my favorite steps in launching a new PBL is the Know/Need to Know (K/NTK) list that happens as the students are processing the entry event.
 This takes the pressure off of me, the facilitator, and allows kids to hover in the unknown, letting their imaginations run wild with the possibilities the new project work has to offer.
 Before, I needed to be able to answer all of the questions the day I passed out that handout.
 If I did not know an answer to a question, I looked unprepared and incompetent.
 With PBL, the teacher is no longer the key holder to all information but rather the coach that helps to guide the students to ask the right questions and find the answers on their own.
 I now can step aside and let them list their inquiries.